kharlescim/ERT/README.md

 found out tensorflow 2.15.0 and tfdf are incompatible, so the code on colab right now doesnt run on my machine until i get that fixed. currently taking a detour to test ydf instead of tfdf, which is a newer, more flexible api of tfdf. as of now, scikit-learn's accuracy is both faster and more accurate

+## 7/31 Update
+Code 90% finished.
+ERT_Project is super outdated, should only really be looked at for data visualization.